-Scale of ACE VET within total government funded VET
+Scale of government funded ACE VET

-The main focus of NCVER reporting has been on government-funded VET that is broadly defined as all activity delivered by government providers and government-funded activity delivered by community education and other registered providers.
+NCVER reporting to 2016 on government-funded VET has included all VET activity delivered by public providers or TAFEs (including fee for service) and community education providers and government-funded only VET activity in other registered providers.

-The latest national VET statistics for governmentfunded VET for 2014 show that there were 1.79 million students enrolled at a total of 2071 registered training organisations and to whom 546.9 million training hours were delivered.
+The national VET statistics for government-funded VET for 2014 show that there were 1.79 million students enrolled at a total of 2071 registered training organisations and to whom 546.9 million training hours were delivered.
 Of this government-funded VET:

-- ACE VET providers accounted for 426 of all providers (20%) of total government funded VET - ACE VET students (95,400) accounted for 5.3% of total students - ACE VET delivery (18,018.300 hours) accounted for 3.3 % of total hours of delivery
+- ACE VET providers accounted for 426 or 20% of all providers - ACE VET students (95,400) accounted for 5.3% of total students - ACE VET delivery (18,018.300 hours) accounted for 3.3 % of total hours of delivery